dssg/aequitas/README.rst

 Find documentation `here <https://dssg.github.io/aequitas/>`_.

-For usage examples, see our `demo notebook <https://github.com/dssg/aequitas/blob/master/docs/source/examples/compas_demo.ipynb>`_ using Aequitas on the ProPublica COMPAS Recidivism Risk Assessment dataset, or `explore the Aequitas web application <http://aequitas.dssg.io/>`_.
+For usage examples of the python library, see our `demo notebook <https://github.com/dssg/aequitas/blob/master/docs/source/examples/compas_demo.ipynb>`_ using Aequitas on the ProPublica COMPAS Recidivism Risk Assessment dataset.

 30 Seconds to Aequitas
 ======================